sdbip/clawr-poc/README.md

 4. **Codegen**: Te IR is converted to C code which can be fed to a C compiler to generate the binaries that are the actual program.
 5. **Final Compilation and Linking**: The C code is fed to the `clang` compiler which generates binaries that can actually be executed by the OS and hardware.

 In the future, the codegen output should probably not be C. Maybe the IR too needs to be revised.
 In its current form it is essentially an AST for C code.
 The compiler should be capable of generating binaries for various architectures.
 Maybe even (balanced) ternary machine code!
+I’m hoping for the eventual formation of a community that will take the language to much greater heights than I can do myself.

 ## CLang